MtnDewIt/ElDewrito-Guide/README.md

 <img src="Assets/windows-8.png" alt="Windows-8" width="70%" height="70%"/>

 9. Enjoy!

 Remember to seed to support the game’s distribution network.
 [Seeding Guide](http://eldewrito.org/seed).

-    Join [HaloBase](https://discord.gg/PxPNNteChR) and get yourself the LFG role in #welcome to find other players.
+Join [HaloBase](https://discord.gg/PxPNNteChR) and get yourself the LFG role in [#welcome](https://discord.com/channels/415700035398008843/449689096902672384) to find other players.

 Modpacks are available at our [Modpacks Discord server](http://eldewrito.org/mods).

+&nbsp;

 ### Steam Deck and Linux Distros
 You can also play ElDewrito on the Steam Deck and Linux distros through Steam Play.